-- 1. Be limited to one member per meeting, on a first come first serve basis; - 2.
-Require an eight (8) hour notice be given to the Chair and Town Administrator's Office; - 3.
-Be limited to use in the Council Chambers; - 4.
-Shall not be allowed by subcommittees; - 5.
-Shall not be allowed during executive sessions.

-If technical problems interrupt the call, the chair will wait up to three minutes to allow for the reconnection prior to resuming the meeting.
+- a.
+Be limited to one Up to four (4) members per meeting, on a first come first serve basis, provided that a minimum quorum of five (5) members will be physically present; - Require an twoeight (28) hour notice be given to the Chair and Town Administrator's Office, or as soon as practicable; - c.
+Be limited to use in the Council Chambersand the Municipal Building 3rd Floor Training Room; - d.
+Shall not be allowed by subcommittees; - e.
+Shall not be allowed during executive sessions. - f.d.
+If technical problems interrupt the callremote participation, the chair will wait up to fivethree-minutes to allow for the reconnection prior to resuming the meeting.
 If the member is disconnected, the fact and time shall be noted in the minutes.
 If the party reconnects, the fact and time shall be noted in the minutes.

-37. AMENDMENT AND REPEAL
+37.36.
+AMENDMENT AND REPEAL